 - This one is also common sense, but avoid living on a major street or a highway if you can.
 The farther you get from traffic, the less noise and aggravation you'll have, and the less likely you'll have strangers driving around your neighborhood.

 - When selecting a neighborhood, go there during the day, and then visit at night.
 Look at who your neighbors will be, and the types of cars on the streets and in the driveways.
-Look at the neighborhood businesses.
-Are they pawn shops, coin operated laundries, payday loan places, thrift stores and day-labor offices?
-Are there strip clubs or bars?
-These are legitimate businesses, but having those in the neighborhood will give you clues with respect to the economics of the area.
+Look at the neighborhood businesses and decide whether they suit your needs.

 Here are some things I'd consider when trying to decide where to live in the metro Phoenix area.
 They are in no special order: